Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 ## Step 1
 Welcome to coding with Turtle Logo.

 Turtle Logo uses MakeCode Arcade to teach the fundamentals of programming.
 You will drag blocks of code into a sequence of steps to tell the **turtle** what to do.
-You can see some started code below and the output in the game controller on the left hand side.
+You can see some starter code below and the output in the game controller on the left hand side.

 ## Step 2
 It is tradition with programmers when they start using a new programming language to get the computer to say ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program#:~:text=A%20%22Hello%2C%20World!%22%20program%20generally%20is%20a%20computer,by%20people%20learning%20to%20code.) back to them.
 This might seem strange but just getting the computer to say something back to you can sometime be complex.